jadnohra/TheNotes/docs/short-notes/2022-11-21-change-of-bayesis.md

   $$ A[B] .
 B[C] = (A .
 B)[C] $$

-Rule 2 is the key that makes the notation useful, producing this easy to remember **'Change of Bayesis'** (not a typo) form.
-Due to rule 2, this notation only works in the case of independent variables.
+Rule 2 is the key that makes the notation useful, producing this [easy to remember]((short-notes/2022-04-01-remember-bayes.md)) **'Change of Bayesis'** (not a typo) form.
+Without additional improvement, this notation only works in the case of independent variables.

 # Similarities